 For foreign national scientists already at the NIH who plan to travel overseas and who need to apply for a visa before returning to the U.S., the DIS recommends the following:

 - Check with DIS BEFORE any travel outside the U.S.

 - Check the DIS Travel Advisories.

-- Obtain any necessary travel signature for NIH-sponsored J-1 Exchange Visitors during the DIS Walk-in Advising hours.
+- Obtain any necessary travel signature for NIH-sponsored J-1 Exchange Visitors during the DIS Drop-In Advising hours.

 - Obtain a letter for travel (doc) describing the research at the NIH.